Ontario and Canada Legal Rights Explained

 • receipt and expected receipt of income or other financial resources.

 Monthly reports, in a form established by the province, may be required from any benefit unit member to the administrator regarding business or employment income and assets, workfare participation, and "any other conditions relevant to determining the person's eligibility".
 Failure to provided these reports may result in ineligibility.
-These monthly reports are normally only be required where a benefit unit member has regular employment or business income or other regularly changing circumstances [Reg s.14].
+These monthly reports are normally only required where a benefit unit member has regular employment or business income or other regularly changing circumstances [Reg s.14].

 3. The Legal Problem: Information versus "Verification of Information" versus "Evidence"